alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/UserInput-v1.md

 |------------|----------------------------------------------------------------|
 | Annotation | org.freedesktop.DBus.Method.NoReply = true                     |

-Inject the user input events for HID devices.
-This method is based on *input_inject_event()* function in [linux input subsystem](#Linux input subsystem).
+Inject the user input events for human interface devices.
 When occurred multiple events simultaneously, send an array of input events.
 The reply is not needed.
 If the controllee doesn't support event code, it just ignores the event code without returning error.

 Input arguments:
   * **inputEvents** --- InputEvent[] --- input events